javiergamarra/nhpatt.github.io/_posts/2017-04-31-cas_2015_ticket_sale.md

 * Contact someone of marketing to help us :(

 At the end the conference was a success if measured only taking into account the final headcount: 723 people attended.
-As I've remarked several times, I would have loved knowing than almost 300 people would buy their ticket on the last possible moment.
+As I've remarked several times, I would have loved knowing than almost 300 people would buy their ticket at the last possible moment.

 ## Perception of cost and when your early bird is your regular ticket price